It is too late to apply for courses starting in autumn 2022: the closing date was 17 November 2021.

 The details currently on our website are for the autumn 2022 intake, and will be updated in September 2022 for the autumn 2023 intake, but you can see what's usually involved and start preparing if you wish.
 Some details may change for the next application cycle.

-Each course has provided details for their autumn 2017 intake.
-(The exact starting date varies from course to course but all courses start between early September and mid-October 2017 and have only one intake per academic year.)
+Each course centre has provided details for their autumn 2022 intake.
+(The exact starting date varies from centre to centre but all courses start between early September and mid-October and have only one intake per academic year.)

 You choose which courses to apply to.
-You can apply to a maximum of 4 NHS funded course centres.
-(People currently training as clinical psychologists are employed by the NHS.
-Please see the Funding page for more information.)
+You can apply to a maximum of four NHS courses.
 You can apply to as many of the self-funded courses as you wish.
 Please read the information about each course carefully to ensure you meet their entry requirements before you make your choice.

 All the courses are approved by the Health & Care Professions Council and make you eligible to apply for registration with them as a clinical psychologist.
 All the courses are also accredited by the British Psychological Society.
 The qualification is a doctoral level degree which combines academic and practical training, including both clinical placements and research.

-Universities will not usually allow you to enrol onto a Doctorate in Clinical Psychology if at that time you are enrolled on any other degree, eg a PhD or Masters programme.
+Universities will not usually allow you to enrol on a Doctorate in Clinical Psychology if at that time you are enrolled on any other degree, e.g. a PhD or Masters programme.
 If you have any outstanding requirements from another programme when the clinical courses start, you may be required to withdraw from that programme in order to take up a place or to continue your studies on a Doctorate in Clinical Psychology.
-Please see the information provided by individual courses for further details.
+Please see the information provided by individual course centres for further details.

-For most courses there is no accreditation of prior learning or experience: all trainees must complete the full programme of training to qualify.
+For the majority of courses there is no accreditation of prior learning or experience: all trainees must complete the full programme of training to qualify.
 Attendance throughout the course is mandatory, including the induction period.
-The exception is the University of Edinburgh who consider certain masters degrees for recognition.
+The exceptions are the University of Edinburgh and the University of Glasgow, both of which consider certain masters degrees for recognition of prior learning.